osuchanglab/autoMLSA/README.md

 This is not completely necessary, but will help with naming files in a meaningful way throughout the process.
 The FASTA header ID (everything before the first space) is used to name the output files pertaining to each marker gene used.

-If you are only interested in sequences found in NCBI (nt, wgs, or both databases), then this will be all you need.
+If you are only interested in sequences found in NCBI (nt) then this will be all you need.
 You will run the program like this:

-`autoMLSA.pl -email yourname@yourinstitution.edu -runid sample_run_id -wgs -threads 4 -entrez_query "YourTaxonomyTerm[ORGANISM]" -- markers.fasta`
+`autoMLSA.pl -email yourname@yourinstitution.edu -runid sample_run_id -threads 4 -entrez_query "YourTaxonomyTerm[ORGANISM]" -- markers.fasta`

 Output will be sample\_run\_id.concat.derep and sample\_run\_id.partition, and the substitution model to supply to RAxML is printed to the screen and present in the log file at the end of the run.

 By default, a protein query is expected, and a TBLASTN analysis is done.
-This helps eliminate any annotation discrepencies with genomes present in the NCBI nt and wgs databases.
+This helps eliminate any annotation discrepencies with genomes present in the NCBI nt database.
 Alignment software can more accurately align protein sequences and accurate alignments are preferred in most cases, with the cost being less phylogenetic resolution.
 Empirically, the default cutoffs for coverage and evalue are reasonable.
 Depending on the size of your clade of interest, you will have to increase the target cutoff to a larger value, especially for clades with several well represented species.

 ## Generating a phylogenetic tree using autoMLSA-raxml.pl